Startup guide · Colorado

 The one trap is bundling.
 If you put a non-taxable cleaning labor charge and a tangible-property charge (resold supplies, a bottle of cleaner sold to the customer) on the same invoice without separately stating them, Colorado treats the entire combined charge as taxable.
 The fix is mechanical: itemize labor separately from any tangible-property line items.

-Home-rule cities follow the state's posture on cleaning labor — Denver, Boulder, Colorado Springs, and the rest don't tax cleaning services either.
+Do not assume every home-rule city handles cleaning labor the same way; check the local revenue office before you skip a city license or tax account.
 If you only invoice cleaning labor you can skip the state sales-tax license entirely; the tax services page covers the bundling and home-rule logic in more detail.

 6. Insurance and bonding